MISSION AND VISION MESSAGE FROM PRINCIPAL AIMS OF THE SCHOOL EDUCATIONAL PHILOSOPHY ACCREDITATION SISTER SCHOOL

 - It is the intention of Sanur Independent School to be known in the community for possessing a caring culture, and having staff prepared to 'go the extra mile' in providing pastoral support to students (and families).

-- High standards are expected in such areas as manners, speech, dress and appearance, behaviour in the classroom and on the sports field, respect for the property of others and in meeting responsibilities.
+- High standards are expected in such areas as manners, speech, dress and appearance, behavior in the classroom and on the sports field, respect for the property of others and in meeting responsibilities.

 - Essentially, the emphasis is on encouragement to meet these standards and on counseling the student who experiences difficulty in doing so.